Monarene/elb-terraform/README.md

     |
     ├── services                              #  contains modules for the different services │   ├── app
-    │   │   ├── main.tf                       # contains the terraform configuration for main ASG
+    │   │   ├── main.tf                       # contains the terraform configuration for app service
     │   │   ├── outputs.tf                    # contains outputs from the terraform configuration
     │   │   ├── variables.tf                  # contains the variables used in writing this configuration